Importing workbooks retains the data, styling, formatting, formulas, and more from your existing spreadsheets.

 How to Import from Other Spreadsheet Software

-Currently, Spreadsheet.com does not support importing directly out of other spreadsheet platforms into Spreadsheet.com.
-However, you can export spreadsheets from these systems as either Excel files or a CSV file and then import the file into Spreadsheet.com.
+Currently, Spreadsheet.com does not support importing directly from other spreadsheet platforms like Google Sheets.
+However, you can export spreadsheets from these platforms as either Excel files or CSV files and then import the exported documents into Spreadsheet.com.